 Besides, a heightened level of excitement which essentially comes from access to multitudes of information and media at an early age, there are three more critical psychological aspects that define our student’s personalities.

-We need to raise a question on whether our existing education ecosystem understands and appreciates these or not.
+We need to raise a question on whether our existing digital education for government schools ecosystem understands and appreciates these or not.
 And if not, how as parents & educators, we can adopt interventions to help them do that.

 The curious case of a Quiet or a Shy Student